vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 ## Configure Databricks

-By default the Rest endpoint and Rest API is available, but before we can use it, we need to generate a token.
+By default the REST endpoint and REST API is available, but before we can use it, we need to generate a token.
 To do so, we go into the Databricks workbench -> User Setting -> Developer -> Access Tokens -> Manage -> Generate Token.
 We write down the generated token for later use.

 ![image](/assets/2024-06-19/010.png)